enginyoyen/ansible-best-practises/README.md

 ## 5. Variables
-Variables are wonderful, that allows you to use all this existing code by just setting some values.
+Variables are wonderful, they allow you to use all this existing code by just setting some values.
 Ansible offers many different ways to use variables.
 However, soon as your project starts to get bigger, and more you spread variables here and there, more problems you will encounter.
 Therefore it is good practice to keep all your variables in one place, and this place happen to be group_vars.
 They are not host dependent, so it will help you to have a better staging environment as well.
 Furthermore, if you have internal roles that you have developed, keep the variables out of them as well, so you can reuse them easily.

 ## 6. Name consistency
-If you want to maintain your code, keep the name consistency between your plays, inventories, roles and group variables.
+If you want to maintain your code, keep the name consistent between your plays, inventories, roles and group variables.
 Use the name of the roles to separate different variables in each group.
 For instance, if you are using the role nginx under webservers play, variables that belong to nginx should be located under *group_vars/webservers/nginx.yml*.
 What this effectively means is that  group_vars supports directory and every file inside the group will be loaded.
 You can, of course, put all of them in a single file as well, but this is messy, therefore don't do it.

 ## 7. Encrypting Passwords and Certificates
 It is most likely that you will have a password or certificates in your repository.
-It is not a good practise to put them in a repository as plain text.
+It is not a good practice to put them in a repository as plain text.
 You can use [ansible-vault](http://docs.ansible.com/playbooks_vault.html) to encrypt sensitive data.
 You can refer to [postgresql-password.yml](https://github.com/enginyoyen/ansible-best-practises/blob/master/group_vars/postgresql/postgresql-password.yml) in group variables to see the encrypted file and [postgresql-password-plain.yml](https://github.com/enginyoyen/ansible-best-practises/blob/master/group_vars/postgresql/postgresql-password-plain.yml) to see the plain text file, commented out.
 To decrypt the file, you need the vault password, which you can place in your root directory but it MUST NOT be committed to your git repository.
-You should share the password with you coworkers with some other method than committing to git a repo.
+You should share the password with your coworkers with some other method than committing to git a repo.

 There is also [git-crypt](https://github.com/AGWA/git-crypt) that allow you to work with a key or GPG.
-Its more transparent on daily work than `ansible-vault`
+It's more transparent on daily work than `ansible-vault`

 ## 8. Project Setup
 As it should be very easy to set-up the work environment, all required packages that ansible needs, as well as ansible should be installed very easily.
-This will allow newcomers or developers to start using ansible project very fast and easy.
+This will allow newcomers or developers to start using ansible project very fast and easily.
 Therefore, python_requirements.txt file is located at:

 ```
 extensions/setup/python_requirements.txt